luki0502/antscan/README.md

 * libpthread
 * librsvisa https://www.rohde-schwarz.com/de/applikationen/r-s-visa-application-note_56280-148812.html

---> make all
+--> make all,
-start the binary file
+start the binary file,
 start html file in a http server and open it in your browser

+!Today there is an error in memory, software can only run in debugger, not in terminal!